 You’ll need product liability insurance in the event that the products you use with clients for healing purposes cause damage to them.
 General liability insurance provides protection against claims associated with accidents occurring on your property, such as slip, fall, and subsequent broken bone, for instance.

-In the state of Florida, you need a license to practice as a massage therapist.
-You'll also need to purchase Florida massage insurance before you can be admitted in to work in most of the health associations in Florida.
-It will also be difficult for any professional massage therapist to find a job in some medical institutions without carrying a massage insurance policy.
-By securing massage insurance, you protect your profession and increase the chances of being hired by reputable medical employers.
+In the state of Florida, you need a license to practice as a massage therapy professional.
+You’ll also need to purchase massage liability insurance before you can be admitted in to work in most of the health associations in Florida.
+It will also be difficult for any professional bodyworker to find a job in some medical institutions without carrying a massage insurance policy.
+By securing liabilty insurance for massage, you protect your profession and increase the chances of being hired by reputable medical employers.
 Carrying an insurance policy will also provide proof to clients of your professionalism and dedication to the service you offer.
 Clients will want to be sure that the professionals to whom they entrust their health take such complete care in every aspect of the massage practice.

 Call Massage Magazine Insurance Plus to get insured today: